eduvpn/documentation/DISCO_3.0.md

 **NOTE**: this is currently a proposal, feedback welcome!

-To make it possible for the native eduVPN apps to figure out which particular VPN server is available for which particular user we implement a _discovery_ service.
+To make it possible for the native eduVPN apps to figure out which particular VPN server is available for which particular user we implement a _discovery service_.
 This is NOT to be confused with the discovery service as used with e.g. SAML.

-The native application can query this service, i.e. open the browser to the discovery service URL and after the user picks their IdP gets a URL back that contains information about VPN servers available for that particular IdP.
+The native application can query this service, i.e. open the browser to the discovery service URL, and after the user picks their IdP, gets a URL back that point to information about VPN servers available for that particular IdP.

 ## Request

-The native application opens an external browser, or internal "web view" to the discovery URL, for example:
+The native application opens an external browser, or embedded "web view" to the discovery URL, for example:

     https://disco.eduvpn.org/?return_to=org.eduvpn.app.ios://callback/disco&nonce=6CBlXTnsRRPOcjL0jHarTcH2cP-wKyQFCan99rkygLs